abcsds/dotfiles/README.md

 - The installation script from [Zach Holman](https://github.com/holman).
 - Most Mac OSX configurations from [Mathias Bynens](https://github.com/mathiasbynens/dotfiles).
 - Some other goodies from [thoughtbot](https://github.com/thoughtbot/dotfiles).
-- The amazing theme is [Ben Hilburn's powerlevel9k](https://github.com/bhilburn/powerlevel9k).
-- The nethackrc example I got from [Tolchi's dotfiles](https://github.com/Tolchi/dotfile ), but it's currently not working.
-- Several other places arround the web.
+- Several other places around the web.
 I'll try to keep some documentation for specific sources in the folder corresponding to every subject or app.

 ## Dotfiles